azurecitadel/azurecitadel/content/arc/servers/130-linux.md

 This lab will emulate that script handover as it is closer to the workflow you would see in a professional services engagement.

-If you are working as a team then ensure that the script generation and execution are done by different people.
+**If you are working as a team then ensure that the script generation and execution are done by different people.**

 ## Script generation

-**Your role is to create a working script for the linux admins to use.**
+**As the cloud consultant, your role is to create a Bash script for the linux admins.**

 * Provide a generated script that can be executed on multiple servers
 * Ensure the script uses the service principal that was created in the last lab